-Cannabis chocolate is the perfect way to get in the mood.
+Cannabis chocolate may be the perfect way to get in the mood.

 A smooth drag off a joint of Chocolate Haze.
 A small, succulent bite of some Cadbury chocolate.
 A bright, burning lightbulb above your head.
 I should make my own cannabis chocolate.